MAADALHAKMI/Convex-Resend-Hackathon-Qoute_App/my-convex-app-local/README.md

 The automatic sending system is activated.

 Afterwards:
-⏰ Every day or every two days (to be determined later), a random quote from the favorite character is sent to the user’s email.
+⏰ Every day or every two days (configurable), a random quote from the favorite character is sent to the user’s email.

 If the user later enters the app and selects:
 Their current mood (e.g., sad, happy…)